Phone: 817-697-4038 Fax: 877-409-3962

 What Is A Ganglion Cyst Excision?

-Ganglion cyst excision is a surgical procedure performed to remove a ganglion cyst, which is a noncancerous lump or sac filled with a jelly-like fluid.
-Ganglion cysts most commonly develop near joints or tendons, such as the wrists, hands, fingers, ankles, or feet.
-While they are usually benign and not life-threatening, they can cause discomfort, pain, or limited joint movement, and some individuals may opt for surgical removal if conservative treatments have been ineffective.
+Surgeons perform ganglion cyst excision to remove a ganglion cyst, a noncancerous lump or sac filled with a jelly-like fluid.
+These cysts typically form near joints or tendons, commonly appearing on the wrists, hands, fingers, ankles, or feet.
+Although ganglion cysts are usually benign and not life-threatening, they can cause discomfort, pain, or restricted joint movement, which can interfere with daily activities.
+When conservative treatments such as aspiration, immobilization, or anti-inflammatory medications prove ineffective, individuals may opt for surgical removal to achieve relief.

 Indications: